Over approx 26 miles from the Rowley Mile, Newmarket, 11am Sunday 7 October 2018

 - All horses must have:

-either: completed a minimum of two Endurance rides of at least 40 miles (64 km) in the current season, ridden by the competitor entering the Marathon;
+either: completed at least one Endurance ride of at least 40 miles (64 km) in the current season, ridden by the competitor entering the Marathon;

 or: have completed at least two races under ARO or Jockey Club rules in the current season;